-9.12 Configuring Custom ACPI Tables
+9.10 Configuring Custom ACPI Tables

-Oracle VM VirtualBox can be configured to present up to four custom ACPI tables to the guest.
-A command such as the following can be used to configure custom ACPI tables.
+You can configure Oracle VM VirtualBox to present up to four custom ACPI tables to the guest.
+Use a command such as the following to configure custom ACPI tables.
 Note that CustomTable1, CustomTable2, and CustomTable3 are available in addition to CustomTable0.

 '''

-VBoxManage setextradata "VM name"
+$ VBoxManage setextradata <VM-name> \

 "VBoxInternal/Devices/acpi/0/Config/CustomTable0" "/path/to/table.bin"

 '''